Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/docs/overview/02-configuration.md

 > In some cases, users might want to run some jobs on multiple nodes and some on single nodes.
 To support this, you may declare the same underlying queue multiple times with a different `queue` key in teh config file and create multiple versions of the same underlying hardware queue.

 {: .note }
-> It is reccomended that you submit the `all` rule with the longest
+> It is recommended that you submit the `all` rule with the longest

 <dl>
   <dt>queue <code>&lt;str&gt;</code></dt>